marcol-create/ANSYS_Chassis_Automation/README.md

 ## Quick Workflow
 Prior to Ansys work, pre-prep file in Fusion, surface offsetting faces by 0.00 mm.
 Give the bumper parts their own files.
 Save as .step file.
+Also, downnload the material data if you don't have it already (files are uploaded here too).

 1. **Run a Workbench setup script (New Workbench file)**
    - Run either `workbench_setup(just_acp).py` or `workbench_setup(bumpers_included).py` through **Workbench → File → Scripting**.